alexpacheco/lurc/lurc.Rmd

 * Cost per core-hour or service unit (SU) is 1&cent;
 * SU is defined as 1 hour of computing on 1 core of the Sol base compute node.
    - One base compute node of Sol consumes 20 SU/hour, 480 SU/day and 175,200 SU/year
-* No free usage if allocation balance is zero

 * PIs can share allocations with their collaborators
    - Minimum Annual Purchase of 50,000 SU - &#36;500/year